 - The leftover chicken carcass can be used to make chicken stock or soup, so don’t throw it out yet.

 Chicken breast gets a bad rap because it can be easy to overcook.
 It doesn’t have to be a struggle to get juicy, succulent chicken breast every time.
 Follow these tips to ensure your chicken breast is tender and not rubbery.

-To ensure even cooking, place the breast between two pieces of cling film and gently pound it with a mallet or rolling pin until you achieve an even thickness.
+To ensure even cooking, place the breast between two pieces of cling film and gently pound the chicken with a mallet or rolling pin until you achieve an even thickness.

 You can speed up the cooking time by slicing the thickness of the breast in half.
 Place one hand flat on top of the chicken breast to hold it still and gently guide a sharp knife through the breast.
 Try this for our chicken fillet with Italian salad.

 Always season your chicken with salt and black pepper.
 Don’t leave salt on the breast for too long before cooking, as this can dry it out.